Frequently Asked Questions:

-You can also test your internet speed here
+You can also test your internet speed here.

 What languages does Vocalink Global support for VRI?

-Vocalink Global supports On-Demand VRI in top-requested languages, including American Sign Language, Arabic, Chinese Mandarin, Russian, Somali, Spanish, Tagalog, Vietnamese.
+Vocalink Global supports On-Demand VRI in top-requested languages, including American Sign Language, Arabic, Chinese Mandarin, Russian, Somali, Spanish, Tagalog, and Vietnamese.
 Many additional languages are available on a pre-scheduled basis.

 Will Vocalink Global provide training and demos of its Vialink VRI system?